This post may include affiliate links.

 “You can do the most remarkable things, no matter what happens, humans can do the most remarkable things no matter what happens” 6

 Sometimes we need to hear this.
 The chances of us being here are slim (another point mentioned by Jim).
 Jim focuses on this a lot in The Day that Turned Your Life Around.
-We emphasises we have a great opportunity just by being who we are.
-Sentimental but a vital belief to have.
+He emphasizes the opportunities we have just by being who we are.
+This is a vital belief that can help us to become a better person.
+It’s helped me to remain grateful and appreciative of where I live, the family I have and the support I was born into.